Taracque/ionic-plugin-callkit/README.md

 to let the system know, the call is ended.

-* uuid : String = Uniquie identifier of the call.
-In case of incoming call, it is provided by the reportIncomingCall onSuccess callback.
+* *uuid: String* - Uniquie identifier of the call.
+In case of incoming call, it is provided by the `reportIncomingCall` `onSuccess` callback.
-* notify : Boolean = If true, sends a local notification to the system about the missed call.
+* *notify: Boolean* - If `true`, sends a local notification to the system about the missed call.

 On android the callscreen should be displayed by the app.
 Use